m00g3n/cluster-inventory/hack/runtime-migrator/README.md

 # Runtime Migrator
 The `runtime-migrator` application
-1. connects to a gardener project
+1. connects to a Gardener project
 2. retrieves all existing shoot specifications
 3. migrates the shoot specs to the new Runtime custom resource (Runtime CRs created with this migrator have the `operator.kyma-project.io/created-by-migrator=true` label)
 4. saves the new Runtime custom resources to files